 They improve their ability to draw conclusions, sense relationships between ideas, and use clues to discover the meaning of new vocabulary.
-Stories of St. Padre Pio and St. Therese of the Child Jesus are provided for the first two book reviews.
+Stories of St. Joseph and St. Bernadette are provided for the first two book reviews.
 Students complete book reviews by identifying the book’s title, author, setting, and main characters.

 Students conclude the review by writing a paragraph about the story.
 Reading 3 for Young Catholics: Comprehension builds skills to aid in book reviews.

 Third graders focus on the Ten Commandments and the Mysteries of the Rosary.
 Students will also read and study Fr.
 Lovasik’s Our Lady of Fatima.